-Seven years after a deadly tsunami ripped through the Tokyo Electric Power plant, Okamoto and other tour organizers are bringing curious sightseers to the region as residents who fled the nuclear catastrophe trickle back.
+Seven years after a deadly tsunami ripped through the Tokyo Electric Power <9501.T> plant, Okamoto and other tour organisers are bringing curious sightseers to the region as residents who fled the nuclear catastrophe trickle back.

 Many returnees hope tourism will help resuscitate their towns and ease radiation fears.

 But some worry about drawing a line under a disaster whose impact will be felt far into the future.
 The cleanup, including the removal of melted uranium fuel, may take four decades and cost several billion U.S. dollars a year.